PostHog/posthog.com/contents/privacy.md

 Your personal information may be processed in the United States, the country where you have applied for a job, or any other country where PostHog has team members or operations.

 PostHog may transfer, store, or process your personal information in a country outside your jurisdiction, including countries outside the European Economic Area (“EEA”), Switzerland, and the United Kingdom.
-If we transfer personal information from the EEA, Switzerland, or United Kingdom to a country outside it, such as the United States, we will enter into EU standard contractual clauses with the data importer, or take other measures to provide an adequate level of data protection.
+If we transfer personal information from the EEA, Switzerland, or United Kingdom to a country outside it, such as the United States, we will enter into Standard Contractual Clauses (“SCCs”) approved by the EU Commission or by the UK Government,  with the data importer, or take other measures to provide an adequate level of data protection.

 ### How long we keep applicant personal data